gikeymarcia/gikeymarcia-sublime3settings/READ_ME.txt.txt

 	C:\Users\Mikey\AppData\Roaming\Sublime Text 3\Packages\User
 	It should contain a 'Preferences.sublime-settings' file (from step 3.i)

-5. Make a folder for theme files in your Sublime Packages folder e.g., C:\Users\Mikey\AppData\Roaming\Sublime Text 3\Packages\Colorsublime - Themes\
-   # you do not yet have the "Colorsublime" package but
-   # it will be downloaded once we turn Sublime back on

-6. Extract contents of Themes.7z to the folder from previous step

-7. Install Monaco font from monaca.ttf-master/
+5. Install Monaco font 'monaca.ttf-master/monaco.ttf'

-8. Turn on Sublime Text 3 and it should all spin up and go after a few restarts
+6. Turn on Sublime Text 3 and it should all spin up and go after a few restarts